onionshare/onionshare/docs/source/features.rst

 .. image:: _static/screenshots/share-files.png

-As soon as someone finishes downloading your files, OnionShare will automatically stop the server, removing the website from the Internet.
+As soon as someone finishes downloading your files, OnionShare will automatically stop the server, removing the website from the internet.
 To allow multiple people to download them, uncheck the "Stop sharing after files have been sent (uncheck to allow downloading individual files)" box.

 Also, if you uncheck this box, people will be able to download the individual files you share rather than a single compressed version of all the files.